cartermp/dnx-apps/app-using-dnx/Writeup.md

 You will then need to do two things:

 1. List the dependencies for each target *inside* of that target.
-No "global" `dependencies` section can be used.
+The "global" `dependencies` section cannot be used.
 2. List the framework assemblies you are using in your code *inside* the PCL target profile section.
 This will likely require, at a minimum, `mscorlib`, `System`, and `System.Core`.

 Here is an example targeting PCL Profile 328 and .NET Core, using only `System.Runtime` as a dependency.